Space Cyber Defense: An Adaptive, Proactive Approach

 > Outsource with caution.
 Although cloud providers work to scale security, system owners must still address the diverse vulnerabilities of every system layer, from access controls to satellite downlinks.

 > Plan for breach.
-“You want to design not just for functionality, but resiliency—and that means redundancy,” Kevin says.
+“You want to design not just for functionality, but resiliency—and that means redundancy,” Allison says.
 System designers should include elements like:

 • Reprogrammable payloads—to mitigate future threats